tomaz-suller/diq/reports/main.md

 by splitting the permit location.

-Importantly, all string values were set to lowercase with the aim of simplifying comparisons between tuples in the dataset and with tuples in external datasets employed for missing value imputation and error correction.
+Importantly, all string values were set to lowercase with the aim of simplifying comparisons between tuples in the permits dataset and with tuples in external datasets employed for missing value imputation and error correction.
 In these specific cases, further normalisation was performed to facilitate string matching (e.g. punctuation removal), but it was deemed that applying further normalisation to the entire dataset would excessively modify the underlying data.

-Furthermore, placeholders for missing values found during preliminary analysis (e.g. "unknown" and "situs to be assigned" for `Street Name`) were set to missing^[This was done by assigning `pd.NA` to these values. \label{foot:na}].
+Furthermore, placeholders for missing values found during preliminary analysis (e.g. "unknown" and "situs to be assigned" for `Street Name`) were set to missing^[This was done by assigning `pd.NA` to these values.
+\label{foot:na}].

 ## Error Correction
-Various errors were discovered in the dataset during manual data exploration and analysis of the profiling metrics computed as described in Section \ref{profiling}.
+Various errors were discovered in the permits dataset during manual data exploration and analysis of the profiling metrics computed as described in Section \ref{profiling}.

 ### Location-based Error Correction
-The presence of geospatial attributes in the dataset provides an opportunity to match ground-truth external dataset tuples with those from the dataset using their coordinates as matching key.
+The presence of geospatial attributes in the permits dataset provides an opportunity to match ground-truth external dataset tuples with those from the permits dataset using their coordinates as matching key.
 Matching may be performed not only by exact value matching, but also by geospatial matching, considering a maximum distance between matching tuples, or other geometric relationships (e.g. if the geometry of a